saptarshibasu/aws-study/README.md

 * AWS Budgets gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount
 * You can also use AWS Budgets to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define

+## AWS Backup

+* AWS Backup is a fully managed backup service that makes it easy to centralize and automate the back up of data across AWS services in the cloud as well as on premises using the AWS Storage Gateway.
+Using AWS Backup, you can centrally configure backup policies and monitor backup activity for AWS resources, such as Amazon EBS volumes, Amazon RDS databases, Amazon DynamoDB tables, Amazon EFS file systems, and AWS Storage Gateway volumes

+* Amazon Data Lifecycle Management (DLM) policies and backup plans created in AWS Backup work independently from each other and provide two ways to manage EBS snapshots.
+DLM provides a simple way to manage the lifecycle of EBS resources, such as volume snapshots.
+You should use DLM when you want to automate the creation, retention, and deletion of EBS snapshots.
+You should use AWS Backup to manage and monitor backups across the AWS services you use, including EBS volumes, from a single place

+* Amazon EFS backup functionality is built on AWS Backup

 ## Scenario Question Tips